3 observations after dominant Embiid does it all, Sixers blow out Blazers

 Springer’s second-quarter stint was quite eventful.
 His physicality and aggression frequently crossed the line — he got whistled for four fouls in slightly under four minutes — though Springer’s anticipation and explosiveness popped as they had during the preseason.
 He soared to swat away a Sharpe try at the rim, scrapped well to pull down an offensive rebound, and exhibited zero timidity.
 Of course, the 21-year-old can’t commit a foul per minute moving forward.

-Oubre was again the second unit’s top offensive option by a comfortable margin, scoring 12 points, though he shot only 3 for 10 from the floor.
-Nurse said pregame that he believes Oubre has the tools to be a top-tier defender, though the Sixers want to see him be more consistently solid.
+Kelly Oubre Jr. was again the second unit’s top offensive option by a comfortable margin, scoring 12 points, though he shot only 3 for 10 from the floor.
+Nurse said pregame that he believes Oubre has the tools to be a top-tier defender, but the Sixers want to see him be more consistently solid.
 The lefty wing picked up two steals and a block Sunday.

 Encouraging signs from Harris and Melton